 Teachers are available for conferences with the parent/guardian during their conference time and immediately before or after normal school hours.
-Yearly conferences are scheduled to provide parents an opportunity to meet with teachers.
 Exact dates are listed on the annual calendar.

-POLICE OUESTIONING
+POLICE QUESTIONING

 The school has legal custody of students during the school day and during hours of approved extracurricular activities.
 It is the responsibility of the school administration to try to protect each student under its control.
 Therefore, the following steps will be taken: